Art-Sells/Arells/Build-Notes.md

 - - (Bank) to: (Plaid Bank Logo Button? from Plaid Wrapper?)->Bank Account
 - (^-circle) Exporting: 0.00043 (if loading useEffect from Block Explorer)| (B) Exported: 0.00323 (if completed useEffect) (pulls from "Exported Amount" database)
 - - (App) To: (View On Block Explorer)-> Block Explorer Link
-- all values structured like so: 1,000,000, Bitcoin Amount based on how many Sats?

 ### Withdraw
 - (A(arells-circle)) -> Account Page (B(bitcoin-logo)) ->Buy Page